 - Woodshire Villas

 The list of FHA approved condos in Gainesville changes frequently.
 If you are looking to buy a condo in Gainesville and you will require a mortgage, you should check the FHA approved condos website to make sure that the condo that you wish to buy is on the FHA approved list before you get your heart set on something you will not be able to buy.

-Short sales – purchase price not approved by lender
+Short sale – purchase price not approved by lender

 A short sale means that the person selling the property owes more on their mortgage than what the property can actually sell for.

-If you are looking to buy a Gainesville short sale, and you would like to close on the property while you still have all of your original teeth, make sure you look for these magic words in the property description – “Purchase price has been approved by lender”.
+If you are looking to buy a Gainesville short sale, and you would like to close on the property while you still have all of your original teeth, make sure you look for the magic words “Purchase price has been approved by lender” in the property description.
 If you see these words, this means that you won’t have to play psychic mind games throwing offers at the wall trying to determine what a lender will accept.
 If the purchase price on a short sale has been approved by the lender, and you agree to pay that purchase price, you have upped your chances of closing within a reasonable time frame.